mslipenchuk267/HC-05-BT-Module/README.md

 # hc_05-BT-Module
-# .ino for sending AT commands
+# AT Commands.
+Used to change baud_rate, device name, etc...